 No Kidding Sherlock?

-Sorry, but Stats Canada’s report on Friday about spiraling tuition fees at Canadian Universities pretty much made me say that out loud (causing my wife to ask, “What the hell?”).
+Sorry, but Stats Canada’s report about spiraling tuition fees at Canadian Universities pretty much made me say that out loud (causing my wife to ask, “What the hell?”).
 These numbers may be a bit dated, but it illustrates how quickly the price of University keeps going up.

 The report starts out with some obvious stats for those who are paying fees, which is: